My Quiet Kitchen

 Top Tip

-• Seitan-Jackfruit Vegan Ribs
+Vegan BBQ Ribs

-• Vegan Chicken Salad
+Vegan Chicken Salad

-• The Perfect Vegan Tuna Melt
+How to Make the Perfect Vegan Tuna Melt

-• Vegan "Chicken" Noodle Soup
+Vegan Chicken Noodle Soup

+If you try these jackfruit burgers I would love to hear from you!
 Comment below and rate the recipe to let others know how they turned out.

-📖 Recipe
+Recipe

 close up of jackfruit veggie burger on a bun with toppings.

-Vegan Jackfruit Burgers With Black Beans (Gluten-Free)
+Vegan Jackfruit Burgers (Gluten-Free)

 Author: Lori Rasmussen, My Quiet Kitchen

-These vegan gluten-free veggie burgers are full of texture, flavor, and protein thanks to black beans, jackfruit, TVP, and walnuts (or seeds).
+These vegan gluten-free jackfruit burgers are full of texture, flavor, and protein thanks to black beans, TVP, and walnuts (or seeds).
 A touch of BBQ sauce gives the patties an irresistible sweet-and-smoky flavor that tastes great on a bun, on salads, or atop your favorite grains!
 Nut-free and oil-free options.

 Servings: 8 burgers

-Prep Time: 15 mins
+Prep Time: 15 minutes mins

-Cook Time: 35 mins
+Cook Time: 35 minutes mins

-Total Time: 50 mins
+Total Time: 50 minutes mins

 Equipment